Community Center Expansion Frequently Asked Questions

 How will the expansion be funded?

-The City currently has $15 million in project funding secured.
-It is expected the Y will also contribute approximately $2 million through grants and fundraising.
-The City is actively seeking grants and partnerships for the project.
-In March 2023, the City applied for a $5 million King County Parks Levy grant.
-We have also requested project funding from our 5th District State Representatives through future state budget grants.
-After all grant and partnership options have been pursued, potential funding sources include the next biennium budget and/or councilmanic bonds.
-Given the significant need for aquatics space to meet water education and safety needs, as well as non-aquatics space for senior and youth programs, we are optimistic about grant funding and partnerships for this important project, which would limit any remaining required funding.
+The City currently has most project funding secured.
+Additionally, the project was recently approved for a $1.2 million allocation from the Washington State Youth Recreation Facilities Grant in the 2025-27 funding cycle; the YMCA of Greater Seattle has pledged $1.3 million through fundraising; and the City received a $1 million King County Parks Levy grant for the project.
+The City is actively seeking grants and partnerships to close the $5 million project funding gap, including applying for King County Parks levy grants and requesting project funding from our Washington State legislators through state budget appropriations in 2025.
+Given the significant need for aquatics space to meet water education and safety needs, as well as non-aquatics space for senior and youth programs, we are optimistic about grant funding and partnerships for this important project.

 Will the City ask voters to approve a property tax increase to fund the project?

-No. The City’s plan is to expand the community center without a voter-approved capital bond that would increase property taxes.
-This type of supermajority bond is difficult to pass in Washington State.
-The City attempted bond initiatives to construct a large community center with aquatics (the last one 15 years ago), and although a majority of voters approved, it was not the state-required super majority level of 60%.
-Listening to voters, the City built the existing small community center in 2012 - with plans to expand in the future - and utilized an agreement with the Y to operate the facility.
-This model has proven highly successful since the facility’s opening, with the Snoqualmie Community Center/YMCA having one of the highest membership saturation rates in the country.
+The City’s plan is to expand the community center without a voter-approved capital bond that would increase property taxes.
+The City attempted bond initiatives to construct a large community center with a 3-lane pool (the last one 16 years ago), and although a majority of voters approved, it was not the state-required super majority level of 60%.
+Listening to voters, the City built the existing small community center in 2012, with plans to expand in the future and utilized an agreement with the Y to operate the facility on its behalf.
+This model has proven highly successful since the facility’s opening, with the Snoqualmie Community Center/YMCA having one of the highest membership saturation rates in the county, with approximately 40% of residents holding Y memberships.
 In fact, the City of Sammamish modeled its successful operational agreement with the Y to run its community center and aquatics center after the Snoqualmie/YMCA agreement.

 When could the expanded community center be ready?

-The earliest is summer 2025.
+The latest estimate, as of February 2025, is spring 2027.
 In February 2023, the state approved a design-build option for this project, which saves time and money compared to the typical bid process.
 In April 2023, through an open Requests for Quotes (RFQ) process, the City and a Y representative selected a builder.
-That builder will select a designer, and in June 2023, the City Council will be asked to approve a design contract for the project.
-In December 2023, with design complete, it is anticipated the Council will be asked to approve a construction contract.
-With approved design and construction contracts in place, Community Center expansion construction could commence in 2024.
+That builder selected a designer.
+In August 2023, the City Council approved a design contract for the project.
+Design work was completed in spring 2024.
+In summer 2024, the project was included in the approved 2025-30 Capital Improvement Plan (CIP).
+In July 2024, the City Council adopted Resolution 1693: Community Center Phase 1 with Natatorium, which notes project construction will move forward once a set of options and funding is secured.
+The approved CIP has the project scheduled to begin construction in 2025 once funding is secured.

 Will the facility remain open during construction?